Saturday (novel): Reception

 The construction of the book was noticed by many critics; Scurr praised it, describing a series of "vivid tableaux", but John Banville was less impressed, calling it an assembly of discrete set pieces, though he said the treatment of the car crash and its aftermath was "masterful", and said of Perowne's visit to his mother: "the writing is genuinely affecting in its simplicity and empathetic force."
 From the initial "dramatic overture" of the aircraft scene, there were "astonishing pages of description", sometimes "heart-stopping", though it was perhaps a touch too artful at times, according to Michael Dirda in The Washington Post.
 Christopher Hitchens said that McEwan delivered a "virtuoso description of the aerodynamics of a squash game," enjoyable even "to a sports hater like myself", Banville said he, as a literary man, had been bored by the same scene.
 Zoe Heller praised the tension in the climax as "vintage McEwan nightmare" but questioned the resolution as "faintly preposterous".

 Banville wrote a scathing review of the book for The New York Review of Books.
 He described Saturday as the sort of thing that a committee directed to produce a 'novel of our time' would write, the politics were "banal"; the tone arrogant, self-satisfied and incompetent; the characters cardboard cut-outs.
 He felt McEwan strove too hard to display technical knowledge "and his ability to put that knowledge into good, clean prose".

 Saturday won the James Tait Black Prize for fiction, and was nominated on the long-list of the Man Booker Prize in 2005.

-Influence
+Radio dramatisation

+A 10-part abridgement of Saturday by Alison Joseph, read by Robert Glenister, was broadcast of BBC Radio 4 Extra in 2016.

+Cultural influence

 Songwriter Neil Finn of Crowded House was reading Saturday when he wrote "People Are Like Suns" for the Time on Earth album (2007).
 Finn was struck by the image of "a man on his balcony watching a plane go down", and this inspired the beginning of the lyrics.